ihr-digital/digital-history/sample-scans-ocr/README.md

-# Sample scans OCR
+# Sample scans

+*OCR and Double Rekeying as the digitisation process*

-The sample pages have been run through several different OCR applications and the output from each saved to the files in this repository.
+The sample pages in this directory (the `.tif` and `.pdf` files) have been run through several different OCR applications and the output from each saved to the files in this repository.

 ### Adobe Acrobat Pro DC